Omarov3000/ali/public/articles/efficient_development_environment/text.md

 ## Visual Testing

-UDemo employs isolated stories and data introspection as the foundations for effective web application testing.
+`UDemo` employs isolated stories and data introspection as the foundations for effective web application testing.
 While unit tests are valuable, they often lack the desired level of confidence and require changes to implementation to make testing possible.
 This can lead to more obscure business logic and can slow down refactorings.

 On the other hand, end-to-end tests provide a high degree of confidence because they mimic the way users interact with the application.
-Tools like Cypress are excellent for writing these tests because they allow for a full inspection of the React components tree and the Document Object Model (DOM) if a test fails.
+Tools like Cypress are excellent for writing these tests because they allow for a full inspection of the React components tree and the Document Object Model if a test fails.
 The downside, however, is that they're time-consuming to write and execute, as they demand thorough setup and teardown of all data before every test run.
-Furthermore, they can occasionally be unstable.
+Furthermore, they can occasionally be flaky.

 That's where integration tests come in.
 They strike a good balance between confidence and cost.
 Cypress provides Component Testing, which facilitates visual integration tests.
 Paired with UDemo's ability to easily create any desirable state, this allows me to focus primarily on integration testing, eliminating the need for separate end-to-end and unit tests.

-In conclusion, UDemo is a comprehensive environment that streamlines the process of developing, testing, and debugging web applications.
+In conclusion, `UDemo` is a comprehensive environment that streamlines the process of developing, testing, and debugging web applications.
 It’s designed with the goal of improving the overall efficiency of the development process, making it easier to create high-quality web applications.

 <video src="test.mp4" alt="Testing demonstration from Cypress" />